UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Experiments Results

 Evaluating our few-shot user-defined style measure, \autoref{fig:overview} shows the nearest neighbour queries for a given target after optimizing the style loss for the user selected examples shown.
 Selecting filleted solids for positive and a bevelled solid for negative improves the nearest neighbours to the target by pushing away the nearest neighbour of (a) which matches closely in content but not the filleted style.
 We provide further results in \autoref{app:abc_queries}.

 For quantitative evaluation on a real-world dataset, we use subsets of ABC for which we manually curate style labels (details in \autoref{app:abc_labels}).
-For each model we perform logistic regression on the extracted style embeddings from the pre-trained encoders.
+For each model we perform logistic regression on the extracted style embeddings from the pre-trained encoders (Grams from all layers concatenated together).
 Again we train the encoders using point cloud reconstruction on the complete ABC dataset.
 We perform 5-fold cross validation with L2 regularization and report the mean validation weighted F1 scores for the best parameters, summarised in \autoref{tab:abc_quant} showing UVStyle-Net significantly outperforms PSNet* on all subsets.